Johneriksson88/ekorren/readme2.md

   - Contrasting text and background colors were altered until complying with AAA-standars, with help from Google Dev Tools for maximum readability.
   - Images were compressed by using [TinyPNG](https://tinypng.com/).
   - The 'loading = "lazy"' attribute was added to all images, to get them to load when they are scrolled down to, instead of them all loading when the page initially loads.
+  - Add alt text to all images and aria-labels to all links.

   The full report can be viewed [here](main/static/readme/lighthouse_expanded.pdf).